On the behavior of stringy motives under Galois quasi-\'etale covers: Strict Descent in the Presence of Ramification

 \subsection{On the proof of \autoref{pro.FirstKeyproposition}}

 We come back now to the proof of \autoref{pro.FirstKeyproposition}.
 We concentrate now on the case of threefolds.
 The substantial difference is that in the $2$-dimensional case we can rely on rationality whereas in the $3$-dimensional case only on $W\sO$-rationality, which is much less elementary than rationality.
-It is far from obvious how what we wrote above in the proof of \autoref{pro.FirstKeyproposition} can be generalized to threefolds and beyond.
-The key idea was to exploit the topological simplicity of $\Exc \phi$ granted by the rationality of $X$.
-Due to the low dimensions involved, the theorem of formal functions can be utilized to prove that $H^0(\tilde{X}_x, \sO_{\tilde{X}_x}) = \kay$, $H^1(\tilde{X}_x, \sO_{\tilde{X}_x}) = 0$ from the vanishing $\sO_X \xrightarrow{\simeq}\mathbf{R} \phi_* \sO_{\tilde{X}}$;\footnote{The symbol ``$\simeq$'' in this context means a quasi-isomorphism in the appropriate derived category.} see \cite{ArtinOnIsolatedRationalSingularities}.
-In particular, $\chi(\tilde{X}_x, \sO_{\tilde{X}_x}) = 1$.
-This can be further exploit to prove that $\Exc \phi = (\tilde{X}_x)_{\mathrm{red}}$ is a tree of $\bP^1$'s; see \cite{LipmanRationalSingularities,EsnaultViehwegSurfaceSingularitiesDominatedSmoothVarieties}, which is what we had used above.
-We start by reproving this only knowing that $\chi(\tilde{X}_x, \sO_{\tilde{X}_x}) = 1$.
+Recall that KLT threefold singularities are $W\sO$-rational; see \cite{HaconWitaszekMMPLowCharacteristic,GongyoNakamuraTanakaRationalPointsFanoThreefoldsFiniteFields}.
+However, these are rational in characteristics $p\geq 7$; see \cite{ArvidssonBernasconiLAciniKVVDelPezzop>5,HaconWitaszekRationalityKawamataLogTerminalPosChar}.
+It is then far from obvious how what we wrote above in the proof of \autoref{pro.FirstKeyproposition} can be generalized to threefolds and beyond.